OpenCTI-Platform/connectors/stream/sentinel/README.md

 # OpenCTI Sentinel Connector
 This OpenCTI connector allows the ability to create or delete data from your OpenCTI platform to either the Microsoft Sentinel or Microsoft Defender for Endpoint platform utitlizing the [Microsofot Graph API Threat Intelligence Indicator](https://learn.microsoft.com/en-us/graph/api/resources/tiindicator?view=graph-rest-beta).
-Microsoft has a detailed guide on how to get started with connecting your threat intellgience platform to Sentinel found [here](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/data/sentinel-threat-intelligence#import-threat-indicators-with-the-platforms-data-connector).
+Microsoft has a detailed guide on how to get started with connecting your threat intelligence platform to Sentinel found [here](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/data/sentinel-threat-intelligence#import-threat-indicators-with-the-platforms-data-connector).

 ## Installation